Sega Channel: History

-In early 1995, Sega CEO Hayao Nakayama ended development on the Sega Genesis and its add-ons, the Sega CD and Sega 32X.
+In early 1995, Sega CEO Hayao Nakayama ended development on the Sega Genesis and its add-ons, the Sega CD and 32X.
 This decision was made to support the Sega Saturn, which had been released in Japan already.
 This placed the release of the Sega Channel during the Genesis' decline from the market.
 At its peak, the Sega Channel had over 250,000 subscribers, but by 1997, the number had dropped to 230,000, two years after Nakayama shifted focus from the Genesis to the Saturn.
 Though Sega looked at options to bring the service to PCs, the rise of cable modems and Internet gaming drove away the demand for such a service.
 In late November of 1997 it was announced that the Sega Channel would be shut down on June 30, 1998, but it ended up staying on for another month, finally being discontinued on July 31, 1998.

 Technical aspects and specifications

 After making the initial purchase and paying the activation fee, Genesis owners would receive an adapter that would be inserted into the cartridge slot of the console.
 The adapter connected the console to a cable television wire, doing so by the use of a coaxial cable output in the rear of the cartridge.
 Starting up a Genesis console with an active Sega Channel adapter installed would prompt for the service's main menu to be loaded, which was a process that took approximately 30 seconds.
 From there, gamers could access the content they wished to play and download it into their system, which could take up to a few minutes per game.
 This data would be downloaded into the adaptor's on-board 4 MB RAM, and would be deleted or removed when the system was powered off.